vivrichards600/friendlytester.github.io/pages/java/junit/6_matchers.md

 ---
 [Course Home](../../course) \| [Code Example(s)](https://github.com/FriendlyTester/Free-Java-Basics-Course/blob/master/src/test/java/junitlessons/D_Matchers.java){:target="_blank"}

 Matchers along with assertThat were introduced in JUnit 4.4. assertThat provides a way to write clean highly readable assertions, taking advantage of matchers.
-These matchers are provided my a library called [Hamcrest](http://hamcrest.org/JavaHamcrest/).
+These matchers are provided by a library called [Hamcrest](http://hamcrest.org/JavaHamcrest/).
 Little secret, Hamcrest is an anagram of Matchers.

-Lets compare them to analyse the benefits of using assertThat.
+Let's compare them to analyse the benefits of using assertThat.

 ```java
 int c = 5 * 5;